Pitti Engineering Earnings Call Transcripts

 Fiscal Year 2025

-FY25 saw strong growth with revenue up 34.87% and EBITDA up 49.77%, driven by acquisitions and capacity expansion.
-FY26 guidance targets 15% revenue growth, 10% volume growth, and EBITDA margin improvement to 16.5%-17%, with focus on efficiency and debt reduction.
+FY25 saw strong growth with revenue up 34.87% and EBITDA up 49.77% year-over-year, driven by acquisitions and capacity expansion.
+The company targets 15% revenue growth and 16.5%-17% EBITDA margin for FY26, focusing on efficiency and debt reduction amid raw material and geopolitical uncertainties.

 Q3 saw record machine component volumes, 37% YoY revenue growth, and a 16.13% EBITDA margin.
 FY25 revenue is guided at INR 1,750 crore, with strong export performance and new capacity coming online.
 Margin gains are expected from integration and product mix.